Recompilation-enhanced simulation of electron-phonon dynamics on IBM Quantum computers: Method

 where $\chi_{il}$ is the interaction strength between electronic site $i$ and it's $l^\mathrm{th}$ phonon mode and has dimension of energy.
 Finally, the total electron-phonon Hamiltonian can be expressed as the sum of these three components

 The interactions described in the electron-phonon Hamiltonian and their corresponding parameters can be seen in Figure \ref{fig:system_diagram}.
 We note that for this Hamiltonian each QHO is local to a single site, which models the internal vibrational modes of molecular aggregates, and as such extensions would be required to simulate systems with shared modes.
+We further note that within this model there is no restriction on the number of vibrational quanta.
+However, the number of electronic excitations is conserved, as is evident from the Hamiltonian in Eq. (\ref{eqn:Hel}).
+In real molecules the electronic excitation would decay radiatively or non-radiatively to the ground state, yet this decay is usually much slower than the transfer of excitation between sites.
+Interaction with laser pulses could also increase the number of electronic excitations.
+For more information on the model we refer readers to Refs.~\cite{MaKu11__,AmVaGr00__}.